hakanolgun/notes-from-books/Economy/2019-the_narrow_corridor.md

 - In Chapter 6 we'll see why several european countries achieve shackled states.
 - In Chapter 7 we'll see why despotic leviathan emerges in China and can shackled leviathan emerge in China anytime soon.
 - In Chapter 8 we'll see why Indian caste system press liberty and cancel strong society.
 - In Chapter 9 we'll see why some european contries on shackled while some not.
-Conditional nature of how structural factors influence state-society relationships.
 - In Chapter 10 we'll see how American Leviathan works.
 - In Chapter 11 we'll see some paper leviathans which is despot but not powerful.
 - In Chapter 12 we'll talk about Middle East.
 - In Chapter 13 we'll see how shackled leviathan get out of control when the race between state and society turns zero-sum game, which each side trying to destroy other.
 We'll link them to the rise of modern populist movements.
-- In Chapter 14 we'll talk about how societies move into the corridor and whether anything can be done to facilitate suc a move.
+- In Chapter 14 we'll talk about how societies move into the corridor and whether anything can be done to facilitate such a move.
 - In Chapter 15 we'll see the challenges facing nations in the corridor.
 As the world changes how state and society should change in order to stay in the corridor.

 # 2. THE RED QUEEN